Homeless Public School Students, by Grade Level

 Download & Other Tools

-- Definition: Number of public school students recorded as being homeless at any point during a school year, by grade level (e.g., 144,106 California students in grades Pre-K through 5 were recorded as being homeless at some point during the 2016 school year).Percentage of public school students recorded as being homeless at any point during a school year, by grade level (e.g., among California students recorded as being homeless at some point during the 2016 school year, 52.3% were in grades Pre-K through 5).
+- Definition: Number of pre-K–12 students recorded as being homeless at any point in the school year, by grade level (e.g., 139,308 California students in Grades pre-K through 5 were homeless at some point during the 2018 school year).Percentage of pre-K–12 students recorded as being homeless at any point in the school year, by grade level (e.g., among California students who were homeless at some point during the 2018 school year, 50.2% were in Grades pre-K through 5).

-- Footnote: Years presented are the final year of a school year (e.g., 2015-2016 is shown as 2016).
+- Footnote: Years presented are the final year of a school year (e.g., 2017-18 is shown as 2018).
 Students are recorded as homeless if their nighttime residence is (i) shared housing with others due to loss of housing, economic hardship, or similar reason, (ii) a hotel or motel, (iii) a temporary shelter, or (iv) unsheltered.
-These data may include duplicate counts of homeless students; as homeless students move frequently, it is possible that the same student will be recorded by multiple school districts.
+A student may be recorded as homeless in more than one school, school district, or county during a school year; as a result, these data may include duplicate counts of homeless students.
 Data for 2015 are not available due to changes in reporting.
-The abbreviation S refers to data that have been suppressed because there were fewer than 60 total homeless students.
+The notation S refers to percentages that have been suppressed because there were fewer than 60 total homeless students.
 N/A means that data are not available.
-Note that percentages for county offices of education are less reliable than percentages for other school districts due to fluctuations in official enrollment.
+Note that percentages for county offices of education may be less reliable than percentages for other school districts due to fluctuations in enrollment.

 - Measures of Homelessness on Kidsdata.org